Center for Digestive Disorders

 The CDD works in collaboration with the Cancer Center at Boston Medical Center to offer patients with gastrointestinal cancers comprehensive, compassionate cancer care.
 For upper gastrointestinal malignancies, multidisciplinary cancer management is especially important.
-Our team includes experts in radiology, gastroenterology and surgery.
-Clinicians in oncologic and gastrointestinal surgery, radiation oncology and medical oncology provide cancer therapy, and access to local and national clinical trials.
-We also offer novel treatments such as intraluminal stents and radiofrequency ablation of liver tumors.
+The team includes experts in radiology, gastroenterology and surgery.
+Clinicians in oncologic and gastrointestinal surgery, radiation oncology, and medical oncology provide cancer therapy, and access to local and national clinical trials.
+Also, novel treatments such as intraluminal stents and radiofrequency ablation of liver tumors are offered.

-The CDD is widely known for our expertise in colorectal cancer screening, diagnosis and treatment.
-Our screening programs for people at risk of developing colorectal cancer integrate endoscopic strategies with radiological techniques such as virtual colonoscopy.
+The CDD is widely known for their expertise in colorectal cancer screening, diagnosis, and treatment.
+The screening programs for people at risk of developing colorectal cancer integrate endoscopic strategies with radiological techniques such as virtual colonoscopy.
 Genetic counseling is also available for those at risk for developing hereditary non-polyposis colorectal cancer and familial adenomatous polyposis.
 The CDD has extensive experience performing endoscopic polypectomy, using both standard and advanced techniques such as argon plasma coagulation (APC) and laser ablation.

 - Colon, rectum and anus

 Diagnostic and Treatment Options for the cancers listed above include:

 - Upper gastrointestinal endoscopy

 - Colonoscopy and sigmoidoscopy (diagnostic and screening)

 - Neoadjuvant and postoperative chemotherapy and radiation therapy

 - Intraluminal stents